BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Conclusion and Discussion

+We introduce BeDiscovER, a comprehensive benchmark designed to evaluate the discourse knowledge of reasoning-oriented LLMs.
+Covering 3 levels, 5 tasks, and 52 datasets, BeDiscovER offers a linguistically grounded and multifaceted assessment of how current LLMs understand discourse structure and coherence.

-Our results demonstrate that, across tasks and LLM configurations, discourse understanding remains challenging, especially for logical temporal reasoning and rhetorical relation recognition, where models still fall short of human and supervised baselines.
+BeDiscovER also serves as a baseline and reference point for future research on discourse-aware LLMs.
+Our findings highlight persistent challenges, particularly in temporal reasoning (logical not arithmetic) and rhetorical relation recognition where LLMs still lag behind humans and supervised systems.
 Arguably, these shortcomings may stem from limited exposure to (explicit) structural phenomena during pre-/post-training and from the difficulty of transferring such abstract reasoning skills.
-It is thus intriguing to investigate what LLMs learn how transferable is discourse reasoning across contexts in inference time.
+From an interpretability perspective, the diverse tasks in BeDiscovER also offer a rich testbed for probing the internal mechanisms of LLMs, complementing recent work such as CausalGym \citep{arora2024causalgym} and discursive circuits \cite{miao2025discursive}.